Shripad13/Ansible/README.md

+# Ansible Vault
+Vault helps you in encrypting the string & supplying in a format thats not plain text.
+Ansible does not support defining !vault values directly inside playbooks this way.
+Vault-encrypted values are meant to be stored in separate variable files, not inline in the playbook YAML.

-# Run Below command to get plain pass into encrypted pass
+Run Below command to get plain password intfrom encrypted pass
-ansible-vault encrypt_string password
+$ ansible-vault encrypt_string <password>

 # Problem Statement -
 1. If we use playbooks directly, we never have any idea on which file is been used by which playbook.